 11. Jacktomothy says [YES]: “I have had 3.
 Mine were all smart, loyal, fearless, and doofus’s.
 I love how they always keep an eye on you.
 They make you feel secure.
 They really are more human than dog.”

 According to Stanley Coren’s intelligence trials, Rottweilers are fantastic leaners and very obedient dogs.
-However, I would argue that there is more to Rottweilers than just tricks and bids.
+However, I would argue there’s more to Rottweilers than just tricks and bids.

 Make no mistake, there are many great guard dogs in the world.
 Most of them are big and vicious dogs.

-However, what makes Rottweilers arguably the best is their superb understanding of the environment and situation.
+But what make Rottweilers arguably the best is their unbelievable understanding of the environment and situation.
 In other words, they’re smart enough to accurately interpret who is a threat and who isn’t.

 Does Owning a Smart Rottie Matter?

 Does it really matter if you have a smart dog?
-The truth is, there really is no need to own an “intelligent” dog breed.
-Nearly all dogs are capable of providing you what you need.
+The truth is, there really is no need to have an “intelligent” dog breed.
+Nearly all dogs are capable of providing you with what you need.